jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 ---
 title: Practical CAGED grips
 slug: caged
-abstract: Movable chord grips for CAGED shapes that are actually useful.
+abstract: Chord grips for movable CAGED shapes that are actually useful.
 ---

 ## About CAGED